kikermz/390--Group-6---Project/README.md

 node server.js

-You can test the database connection by going to the Sign-in Page and using credentials:
+# Test the database connection

+Go to the Sign-in Page

+Use credentials:

 user: admin